 - Great for finding social media personalities.

 We all know just how popular the concept of decentralized platforms is becoming, and that is exactly where PeerTube comes in.
 As the name suggests, PeerTube is a peer-to-peer video streaming and sharing platform that has been making waves in the market.
 Anyone can go ahead and host the videos they want, the entire interface is simply and neatly done, there are no ads, and you can even look at the trending, as well as recently added section to find the videos that you think are the best.

 - Absolutely no censoring.

 - Still has a long way to go.

-While it is true that YouTube does sport a massive repository of content, what good is a service when you will be bombarded with an endless list of rules and regulations?
-This definitely tarnishes the overall experience for content creators and viewers alike.
-If you’re searching desperately for the best video streaming sites as YouTube alternative, our recommendations have been given above, so let us know which one are you going to switch over to shortly.
+If you’re searching desperately for the best video streaming sites as YouTube alternatives, our recommendations have been given above, so let us know which one are you going to switch over to shortly.

 Please share your thoughts with us about these YouTube Alternatives.